jpallares/PallaresBlog/README.md

 Created from scratch using latest [Minimal Mistakes Theme](https://mmistakes.github.io/minimal-mistakes/) and then added all the old posts from previous blog ([outdated Jekyll and Minimal Mistakes theme](https://github.com/jpallares/minimal-mistakes))

 Main reasons for the change:
-- Now is easier to update since it's a gem and
+- Now is easier to update since it's a ruby gem.
 - Spain data provider (Movistar) was not providing access to Github.

 ## How to test locally